Course Catalog » Course Listing for Implementation Science

 Instructor(s): S. Ackerman, K. Koester Prerequisite(s): Training or experience in public health, epidemiology, clinical research, quality improvement or health care organization leadership.
 Exceptions for these prerequisites may be made with the consent of the course director.

 Restrictions: Intended for students in the MAS or ATCR programs.
 Space permitting, individuals not enrolled in MAS/ATCR may take this course.
-Enrollment is not permitted if EPI 267 (in-person version) has been taken and passed.
+Enrollment is not permitted if EPIDEMIOL 267 (in-person version) has been taken and passed.
 Activities: Direct - Seminar, Direct - Discussion, Student - Seminar, Student - Project, Student - Independent Study

 This course provides training in the use of qualitative methods in clinical, health services and implementation research.
 Through readings, lectures, case studies, and online discussions, students will gain basic skills in conducting interviews, focus groups, observations, and qualitative data analysis.
 The course will also cover sampling and recruitment strategies, working with theoretical frameworks, and publishing qualitative and mixed methods findings.
-Cross-listed as EPI 267.
+Cross-listed as EPIDEMIOL 267.